swag-kaust/ASOFI3D/README.md

 * Make build system (GNU Make is a popular choice)

-## Example build scenario 1: Compile with gcc and OpenMPI on Ubuntu
+## Compile with gcc and OpenMPI on Ubuntu

 On recent Ubuntu versions such as 14.04, 16.04, or 18.04 all prerequisites can be obtained by the following commands: